 GEN2

-GEN 2 provides the ideal material for domestic flooring when no permanent floor finish will be installed but it will be carpeted or tiled.
+GEN 2 provides the ideal material for domestic flooring when no permanent floor finish is installed, but it will be carpeted or tiled.

 GEN3